Income Tax Act 2007

 The Income Tax Act 2007 has a part that defines special excluded depreciable property.
 You can find more information about this in s EE 67.
 This part is called a schedule and it has extra details that are not in the main act.

 The schedule is about items that are used to define special excluded depreciable property.
-It is part of the Income Tax Act 2007 and is used to help understand the act.
-You can look at the act to learn more about what this means.
+It is a list of things that are not part of the main property rules.
+You can look at the schedule to see what items are included.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.